nitram509/documentation/server/database-backup.md

 1. Copy all _*.chk_ files to your backup location.
 2. Copy the remaining files and directories to your backup location.

+This can be done, while the Event Store process is running, because internal design allows that.

 For example:

 ```bash